 - Chord Progression: the pattern of chords that tend to repeat in a song.
 In popular music, chord progressions tend to be a little bit more repetitive, and they can range from the most simplistic to much more complicated.
 The Roman Numeral "Toolkit", as my grad school theory teacher referred to it, can be used to describe a chord progression.
 For example, an extremely basic and often cited chord progression is found my favorite song to play on ukulele -- The Postal Service's "Such Great Heights" -- with the progression notated as I-V-IV-I-V-I (although I play it as I-V-Vdom7-IV-I-V-I).

 - Cadence: the harmonic movement between two chords indicating the end of a phrase.
 Most cadences follow the pattern of V-I or IV-I, especially in popular music, but of course, not all.
-(On a related note: do we think that voice-leading matters at all in popular music analysis?
-I don't really think it does.)

 - Modulation: a fancy word for changing keys, or using new notes to sing/play a melody that has already been played.
 Think Bon Jovi's "Livin' on a Prayer".
 Different types of modulations are explained in a theory-heavy but easy to use chart found here (thanks UTEP!).